Atlas-Equity/.github/profile/README.md

 ## Get Involved

-- **Learn More: Visit https://atlas-equity.com to learn more about Atlas Equity.
+- **Learn More**: Visit https://atlas-equity.com to learn more about Atlas Equity.

-- **Impact: Read about our global impact and annual reports.
+- **Impact**: Read about our global impact and annual reports.

-- **Support: Consider partnering with us or reaching out to our founder's office to support our mission.
+- **Support**: Consider partnering with us or reaching out to our founder's office to support our mission.